 As our world grew, the people we tried to please expanded to include teachers, religious leaders, peers, bosses, spouses, and children.
 Trying to please everyone is exhausting, especially when they want different things.

 When we focus on pleasing other people, there is little room for self-reflection.
-It doesn’t help that society seems to think self-actualization, or pleasing ourself, is selfish.
+It doesn’t help that society seems to think self-actualization, or pleasing ourselves, is selfish.

-Science and wisdom from cognitive behavioral therapy can make it easier to define ourself and give ourself permission to self-actualize.
+Science and wisdom from cognitive behavioral therapy can make it easier to define ourselves and give ourselves permission to self-actualize.

 Everything we experience is relational.
-We decide what we believe we can and can’t do by comparing our choices to our beliefs about ourself.
-Our definition of ourself influences our behavior.
+We decide what we believe we can and can’t do by comparing our choices to our beliefs about ourselves.
+Our definition of ourselves influences our behavior.
 If we decide we learn new things easily, we won’t be as distressed by change.